 "Pretty" factor: Get Clean tea contains a base of organic rooibos (red tea from South Africa), which is caffeine-free, has more antioxidants than green tea, and is rich in vitamin C. Its earthy, mildly nutty flavor makes it a good coffee substitution.
 Milk thistle, dandelion root, burdock root, and red clover help purify the blood and aid the liver and kidneys in processing toxins.
 As a result, the tea should also help clear acne!

-Organic rooibos, certified kosher, and no synthetic fragrance or flavoring
+Eco factor: Organic rooibos, certified kosher, and no synthetic fragrance or flavoring

-$10 at Whole Foods and republicoftea.com
+To buy: $10 at Whole Foods and republicoftea.com